Survivor Series (2013): Preliminary matches

 Ryback came to the ring issuing an open-challenge, with Mark Henry answering the challenge.
 Henry pinned Ryback after a World's Strongest Slam to win the match.

 In the fifth match, John Cena defended the World Heavyweight Championship against Alberto Del Rio.
 During the match, Cena attempted a Five Knuckle Shuffle on Del Rio but Del Rio performed a DDT on Cena for a near-fall.
 Cena attempted an Attitude Adjustment on Del Rio but Del Rio countered the move and performed a Bridging German Suplex on Cena for a near-fall.
 The match ended when Del Rio applied the Cross Armbreaker on Cena but Cena escaped the hold and pinned Del Rio after an Attitude Adjustment to retain the title.

 After that, CM Punk and Daniel Bryan faced Luke Harper and Erick Rowan.
 During the match, Punk and Bryan performed a double Belly to Back Suplex on Rowan for a near-fall.
-Punk and Bryan performed a Hart Attack on Harper for a near-fall.
-Rowan performed a Running Splash on Bryan for a near-fall.
-Punk performed a Diving Elbow Drop on Harper for a near-fall.
+Punk and Bryan performed a Hart Attack on Harper for a nearfall.
+Rowan performed a Running Splash on Bryan for a nearfall.
+Punk performed a Diving Elbow Drop on Harper for a nearfall.
 In the end, Bryan performed a Running Knee on Rowan and Punk pinned Harper after a GTS to win the match.

 Main event

 In the main event, Randy Orton defended the WWE Championship against Big Show.
-During the match, Orton attempted an RKO but Big Show countered and performed a Chokeslam on Orton for a near-fall.
+During the match, Orton attempted an RKO but Big Show countered and performed a Chokeslam on Orton for a nearfall.
 After the referee was knocked down, Big Show performed a KO Punch on Orton.
 The Authority distracted Big Show, allowing Orton to perform an RKO on Big Show.
 Orton pinned Big Show after a Punt Kick to retain the title.
 After the match, John Cena confronted Orton.
 Cena raised the World Heavyweight Championship whilst Orton raised the WWE Championship as the event ended.